Danzer's configuration revisited: Constructing point-line realization of Danzer's configuration

-In~\cite{BP} a concept of {\em polycyclic configurations} was introduced.
-A configuration is polycyclic if there exist a non-trivial cyclic automorphism $\alpha$ which is semi-regular (all orbits of points and lines are of the same size).
+In~\cite{BP} a concept of polycyclic configurations was introduced.
+A configuration is {\em polycyclic\/} if there exists a non-trivial cyclic automorphism $\alpha$ which is semi-regular (all orbits of points and lines are of the same size).
 If $\alpha$ has order $k$, then such configuration is called $k$-cyclic.
 If a realization of a $k$-cyclic configuration in the Euclidean plane realizes $\alpha$ as a rotation for angle $2\pi/k$, then such realization (if exists) is called {\em rotational}.
-A theory was developed in~\cite{BP} to analyze polycyclic configurations via voltage graphs (also called the reduced Levi graphs in~\cite{Gru09}; for more details on voltage graphs, see e.g.~\cite{GT}).